Privacy Considerations When Using Zoom

 UC Berkeley’s Privacy Values: Privacy is a basis for an ethical and respectful workplace; and privacy, together with information security, underpins the University’s ability to be a good steward of the information entrusted to it by its students and employees.
 The University protects the privacy of faculty, students and staff while working or participating in educational programs and other university business.
 Use of remote delivery software and technologies heightens the criticality of privacy and the need to use the least invasive means of engaging in these alternative methods of conducting our activities.
 Existing law and policy that address privacy remain in effect when we work remotely.

 Remember that UC Berkeley Security Policies and Standards do apply to any computer you use for your Zoom session.
-For more specific information regarding UC Berkeley’s Security Policies and Standards, consult the Information Security Office’s Policy Home Page(link is external)
+For more specific information regarding UC Berkeley’s Security Policies and Standards, consult the Information Security Office’s Policy Home Page(link is external).

 All University staff, faculty and students should follow these principles when using Zoom to conduct remote meetings: